 This healthy caramel popcorn is the bomb dot com.
 It turned out PERFECT = sweet caramel sauce coating each and every crispy popped kernel.
 It’s going down my mouth too easy.

 This clean, vegan and gluten free sweet popcorn costs a fraction and is healthy.
 Plus it’s easy to make at home.
 My biggest issue with commercial popcorn is that it’s full of artificial stuff.
 Problem solved.

 Recently I said good bye to microwave popcorn bags and welcomed stovetop organic popcorn into my life.
-It might be no news to you but I’m from Ukraine and we had no popcorn, pumpkin pie or brussels sprouts.
-My grandma raised us on chicken noodle soup and white bread with butter and sugar was for a treat.
+It might be no news to you but I’m from Ukraine and we had no popcorn, healthy pumpkin pie or brussels sprouts.
+My grandma raised us on slow cooker chicken noodle soup and white bread with butter and sugar was for a treat.

 For me, healthy caramel popcorn means Holidays are here and it would make a perfect Christmas gift.
 Get one of those aluminum round tins from the Dollar store, line with pretty gift tissue and you got it.
 I have never heard anyone complaining about tasty and healthy edible gift.

 This caramel sauce is made of canned coconut milk and agave syrup vs the usual heavy cream and processed sugar.
 I experimented with regular and light versions of milk, and full fat version seems to produce darker caramel colour.
 Other than that, no difference.
 So, I went with light coconut milk.